zhaobe/yeoman-fountain-webapp/README.md

 Yeoman generated fountain webapp

 ## Initial setup for this repo from scratch
-- make sure you have node and npm installed.
+- make sure you have a node version >= 6.0.0 and npm version >= 3.0.0 installed.
 - `npm install --global yo` to install yeoman globally on local machine.
 - `npm install --global gulp-cli bower generator-fountain-webapp` to install gulp-cli, bower, and the fountain webapp generator.
 - `yo fountain-webapp` will guide you to the yeoman interface to create your webapp structure now.